BenjaminBrandmeier/angular2-image-gallery/README.md

 ## Fetching images from an external data source

-If you'd like to know how you could fetch your images from an external data source [CLICK HERE](https://github.com/BenjaminBrandmeier/angular2-image-gallery/blob/master/docs/externalDataSource.md).
+If you'd like to know how you could fetch your images from an external data source [CLICK HERE](https://github.com/BenjaminBrandmeier/angular2-image-gallery/blob/master/docs/externalDataSource.md)

+## I don't want to use the convert script and provide my own metadata JSON

+This is possible, but not the intent of this project.
+Please [CLICK HERE](https://github.com/BenjaminBrandmeier/angular2-image-gallery/blob/master/docs/ownJSON.md)

 ## Currently used tools